babylonhealth/ios-playbook/Cookbook/Style-guide/README.md

 }
 ```

-Use `private`, `fileprivate`, `internal`, and `public` access-level modifiers on each function implemented in an extension, rather than having a single access-level modifier for the entire extension.
+Use `private`, `fileprivate`, `internal`, and `public` access-level modifiers on each property, type or function declared in an `extension`, rather than having a single access-level modifier for the entire `extension`.

 **Preferred**:
 ```swift